riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

     The Branch Predictor Pipeline.
 Although a simple diagram, this helps show the I/O within the Branch Prediction Pipeline.
 The :term:`Front-end` sends the "next PC" (shown as ``req``) to the pipeline in the **F0** stage.
 Within the "Abstract Predictor", hashing is managed by the "Abstract Predictor" wrapper.
-The "Abstract Predictor" then returns a :term:`BPD<Backing Predictor (BPD)>` response or in other words a prediction for each instruction in the :term:`Fetch Packet` .
+The "Abstract Predictor" then returns a :term:`Backing Predictor (BPD)` response or in other words a prediction for each instruction in the :term:`Fetch Packet` .

 The Abstract Branch Predictor Class